Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | October 12, 2021

 Louisiana Stats and Trends

-- Louisiana has one win against the spread in five games this season.
+- Louisiana has one win against the spread in five games this year.

-- The Ragin' Cajuns have yet to cover the spread this season when underdogs by 3 points or more.
+- The Ragin' Cajuns have yet to cover the spread this year when underdogs by 5 points or more.

-- Louisiana's games this year have gone over the point total one time in five opportunities (20%).
+- Louisiana's games this year have gone over the total in one out of five opportunities (20%).

 - Louisiana is 1-2 against the spread and 3-0 overall in games when it records more than 20.0 points.

-- Louisiana is 1-2 against the spread and 3-0 overall when the team totals over 364.8 yards.
+- When Louisiana piles up more than 364.8 yards, the team is 1-2 against the spread and 3-0 overall.

-- This season the Ragin' Cajuns have four turnovers, three fewer than the Mountaineers have takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.